sherzodcode/diary-API/readme.txt

 I should write about what i code, and how i did it, my toughts about that and what can i add for upgrade that code.

 ////////
+date: 26.03.2023

+I'm writing this in 27th march, cus tomorrow i couldn't work with my Laptop.
+Tomorrow I was kind of a sick.
+LANJ.
+If i say in uzbek/ I had plans .
+But ok.
+Today i should do them

+////////

+////////
 date: 25.03.2023

 Today was an amazing day Alhamdulilah.
 Not the most productive day but not bad at all.